-· + + 517 14 0 = 7 5 jected to a trial over this period of time.
-When you add to that the fact that a number of unfortunate episodes took place during those four years (including the insulting articles and speeches by Bishop Carli of Segni, who said, 3 in fact, the Jews and Judaism today are collectively responsible for the crucifixion and stand under God's reprobation because of it), then one has another insight into how the Jewish patience wore thin.
+A more substantive consideration is the fact that the Vatican Council, for whatever reasons, "backed and filled" over this declaration for some four years.
+And to many Jews it was as though the Jewish people were being subjected to a trial over this period of time.
+When you add to that a number of unfortunate episodes took place during those four years (including the insulting articles and speeches by Bishop Carli of Segni, who said, in fact, the Jews and Judaism today are collectively responsible for the crucifixion and stand under God's reprobation because of it), then one has another insight into how the Jewish patience wore thin.
 Overriding all, however, was the absence in the Declaration of any note of contrition or repentance for the incredible sufferings and persecutions Jews have undergone in the Christian West.
 The Church's various declarations asked forgiveness from the Protestants, the Eastern Orthodox, from the Moslems, but not from the Jews.
-Many Jews, especially those who lived through the Nazi holocaust, asked with great passion, "How many more millions of our brothers and sisters will need to be slaughtered before any word of contrition or repentance 📻 is heard in the seats of ancient Christian glory?"
+Many Jews, especially those who lived through the Nazi holocaust, asked with great passion, "How many more millions of our brothers and sisters will need to be slaughtered before any word of contrition or repentance is heard in the seats of ancient Christian glory?"

-The Jews who indifferent to the Vatican Council's action believe/that 5 it was too little and too late.
-Within this group there is a strong feeling that the Catholic bishops in Germany and perhaps Pius XII himself could have spoken out decisively, unambiguously at a time when it would have meant something of profound importance to the Jewish people.
-That did not happen in terms adequate to the need and, therefore, the loss of confidence in the present usefulness of the Vatican statement is widespread among this group.
-In the perspective of history this group has also been aware that up until the time of the Enlightenment and the French Revolution the Church contributed to the disenfranchisement of the Jewish people of the Western world and much worse.
-This group looks to the secular powers of the world + for its political and civic salvation.
+The Jews who were indifferent to the Vatican Council's action believed that it was too little and too late.
+Within this group there is was strong feeling that the Catholic bishops in Germany and Perhaps Plus XII himself could have spoken out decisively, unambiguously at a time when it would have meant something of profound importance of the

+Jewish people.
+That did not happen in terms adequate to the need and, therefore, the loss of confidence in the present usefulness of the Vatican statement is wiespread among this group.
+In the perspective of history this group has also been aware that up until the time of the Enlightenment and the French Revolution, the Church contibuted to the disenfranchisement of the Jewish people of the Western world and much worse.
+This group looked to the secular powers of the world for its political and civic salvation.
 In the view of this group history has outdistanced the Christian community, and such statements are only pleasant rhetoric and are really of no significant effect in terms of the security or fate of the Jewish people in the Twentieth Century.
-The reluctance of the £
+The reluctance of the Holy See to establish de jure diplomatic relations with the State of Israel has provided confirmation for this skepticism.

-In the view of the third group the text of the final version of the Declaration that was adopted represented a compromise document compared to the text that was introduced at the close of the third session and which received an overwhelming majority vote of the Council Fathers.
+In the view of the third group, the text of the final version of the Declaration that was adopted represented a compromise document compared to the text that was introduced at the close of the third session and which received an overwhelming majority vote of the Council Fathers.
 The earlier version was warmer, more generous, and less severe: it dealt explicitly with the "deicide" concept which became something of a symbolic test of good will.
-In that perspective, the failure of the Council to enact the majority will of the Fathers of 1964 was a disappointment.
+In that perspective, the failure of the Council to enact the majority will of the

+Fathers of 1964 was a disappointment.
 But in the view of this group, seen in the perspective of 1900 years of Christian-Jewish history, this Declaration represents an incredible achievement.